Internships, Research, & Volunteer

 GRIP students gain credit in the following ways:

-Enroll in credit through the sponsoring organization and transfer it to NAU: Some opportunities offer academic credit as part as the program fees.
+Enroll in credit through the sponsoring organization and transfer it to NAU: Some opportunities offer academic credit as part of the program fees.
 You will still need to gain pre-approval through your academic department to transfer these credits and have them count toward your graduation requirements.
+Pricing for these units may be more or less than NAU tuition depending on the organization, the term you decide to go abroad, and what NAU scholarships or tuition waiver you might have.

 Carmen Robles Barron